Steven N. Peskind

 Beside the practice, my other passion is writing and teaching.
 I have written five books on family law related topics and am working on my sixth.
 I serve on the faculty of the Family Law Trial Advocacy Institute in Boulder Colorado.
 The Institute is presented annually by the ABA Family Law Section and the National Institute of Trial Advocacy.
 The Institute teaches divorce lawyers the art and science of trying family law cases.
 I love the opportunity to review the fundamentals and intensively hone my trial skills each year.
 I also lecture on family law trial skills around the country.

 I have been married to Susan for over thirty years.
 She is the key to my professional success and personal happiness.
 Sue is my cheerleader when I need a boost and an honest critic when I occasionally veer off the path.
 She is my life partner and inspiration.
 We have three children, all involved in the law.
-We are also blessed with three beautiful grandsons and two sweet and mischievous pitbulls.
+We are also blessed with four beautiful grandsons and two sweet and mischievous pitbulls.